Professional Dancers’ Postgraduate Teaching Certificate

 - The programme leads to the award of Professional Dancers’ Postgraduate Teaching Certificate and eligibility to become an RAD Registered Teacher.

-- Our graduates go on to work in the private vocational dance sector, in education internationally, and enroll for further postgraduate study.
+- Our graduates go on to work in the private vocational dance sector, in education internationally, and enrol for further postgraduate study.

 - PTC701: Dance Teaching in Context